apocalyptech/pyinvedit/README.txt

 PyInvEdit is an alternative to the venerable InvEdit for Minecraft

-This is still a work in progress.
+This is a work in progress, but it's basically feature-complete right now.
+Use at your own risk, though I haven't personally experienced any data loss with it.

 A pre-emptive I-assume-to-be FAQ: